rajaraodv/rabbitpubsub/RabbitPubsub_Blog_ReadMe.md

 RabbitMQ is more sophisticated and flexible than just that.
 Depending on the configuration, it can also figure out what needs to be done when a consumer crashes(store and re-deliver message), when consumer is slow (queue messages), when there are multiple consumers (distribute work load), or even when RabbitMQ itself crashes (durable).
 For more please see: [RabbitMQ tutorials](http://www.rabbitmq.com/tutorials/tutorial-one-python.html).

 RabbitMQ is also very fast.
-It uses AMQP protocol [built by and for Wall Street firms like J.P.
+It implements AMQP protocol [built by and for Wall Street firms like J.P.
 Morgan Chase, Goldman Sachs etc](http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol#History) for trading stocks and related activities.
 RabbitMQ is an Erlang (also well-known for concurrency & speed) implementation of that protocol.

 For more please go through [RabbitMQ's website](http://www.rabbitmq.com).